The Best Cannabutter Recipe Plus, Top 5 Mistakes to Avoid When Cooking with Cannabis

 The Solution: Research cannabis recipes online.
 Check out the growing body of cannabis cookbooks on the market.
 If you’re already making your own cannabis butter, look for ways to incorporate it into existing recipes.
 When deciding how much of the butter to use, follow the serving ratios outlined in #3 above.

-A Flawless Cannabutter Recipe
+A Perfect Cannabutter Recipe

 Cannabutter (cannabis butter) is the original and the most versatile cannabis recipe.
 If you use it as a foundation for your baked goods and other recipes, there’s no limit to the kinds of dishes you can whip up.